WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod02/0201-Implement DHCP.md

 3. In the **Administrator: Windows PowerShell** window, enter **`Get-Command *dhcp*`**, and then select Enter.

-   > **Note:** The Cmdlet does not return any output, which confirms that the DhcpServer PowerShell module is not installed.
+   > **Note:** The Cmdlet doesn't return any output, which confirms that the DhcpServer PowerShell module isn't installed.

 4. Select **Start**, and then select the **Server Manager**.